Study Permaculture and Horticulture in this intensive certificate

 COURSE STRUCTURE AND CONTENT

-The course is divided into two main areas, consisting of:
+The course is divided into three areas, consisting of:

-- The PERMACULTURE STUDIES comprising three units: Permaculture Systems; Advanced Permaculture; A relevant elective module (which must be approved), for example: Poultry, Aquaculture, Herb Culture, Berry Production, Fruit Production, Self Sufficiency I
+- An ELECTIVE UNIT.
+Students are to select a module relevant to studies in Permaculture (which must be approved by the School), for example: Poultry, Aquaculture, Herb Culture, Berry Production, Fruit Production, Self Sufficiency I

 Lesson 1.
 Introduction to Plants